filecoin-project/devgrants/open-grant-proposals/open-proposal-nft-gallery.md

 ### 1. UI/UX design and implementation

 Good UX/UI take time.
 In order to avoid pitfalls and receive realworld customer feedback, we create a design in one day and ask friends in the nft space for their feedback.
-We iterate for one week over and over and come up with a good design at the end of the week. (würde es hier sinn machen auf eine Agile Arbeitsweise o.ä. anzusprechen oder interssiert das keinen?)
+We iterate for one week over and over and come up with a good design at the end of the week.

 Afterwards the UX/UI needs to be implemented, which will take three weeks in order to finish the common components: BaseLayout, LoginComponent, ProfileComponent, ProfileEditComponent, OwnedNFTsComponent, CreateGalleryComponent, GalleryListComponent, GalleryEditComponent and GalleryShowComponent.

-When the App is started the BaseLayout will be loaded (displayed?).
+When the App is started the BaseLayout will be displayed.

 In case the user is already logged in, the profile in the header menu of the BaseLayout is shown.
 In the body the OwnedNFTsComponent and the GalleryListComponent is shown.
 Through drag and drop NFTs can be added to a gallery.
 Additionally a settings button allows to edit specific settings of the gallery in the GalleryEditComponent.
 Each gallery has also a direct link to a presentation mode GalleryShowComponent where the gallery is presented with the NFTs and the corresponding settings from the GalleryEditComponent, e.g. a specific slide show or specific stop intervals.